 In the Configuration Information section of the Basic Information page, click Change Specifications.

-NoteSome RDS for SQL Server instances support storage capacity expansion without data loss.
-When you change only the ESSD PL (such as from ESSD PL1 to PL2) or expand the storage capacity of an instance that supports this feature, the connection to the instance is not interrupted.
-In this case, you do not need to configure the switchover time.
-However, if you change the instance type at the same time, you must configure the switchover time.
+ImportantSome ApsaraDB RDS for SQL Server instances support seamless storage capacity expansion.
+When you only change the performance level (PL) of the storage type (for example, from ESSD PL1 to PL2) or expand the storage capacity, your database access is not interrupted.
+Therefore, you do not need to set a switchover time.
+However, if you also change the instance type, you must configure a switchover time.

 WarningAfter you submit a specification change order, you cannot cancel the order.
 Therefore, before you submit a specification change order, we recommend that you evaluate whether the new specifications meet your business requirements.